gijoeuk/gilded-rose-tech-test/README.md

 It has Items- a clear Class of its own
   All Items have a sellin value counted in number of days until it must be sold All items have a quality
-  Once sellin value reached 0 rate of decline doubles Quality cannot be less than 0
+  Once selling value reached 0 rate of decline doubles Quality cannot be less than 0

 Aged Brie - alternative class?